-- Tony Baynes - later had a long association with Radio Teeside (Cleveland)
+- Tony Baynes - later had a long association with Radio Teesside (Cleveland)

 - David Self - listed as presenting Write About in the 1970 schedule below.
 A teacher and then lecturer he began to work freelance for the BBC mainly as a drama writer and feature maker for BBC Schools.

-- Keith Proud - later on Radio Teeside (Cleveland)
+- Keith Proud - later on Radio Teesside (Cleveland)